comit-network/comit.network/blog/2021-06-29-transaction-presigning.md

 To spend the coins locked in such an output, both parties need to collaborate to produce a valid signature.

 The purpose of such a joint-output is manifold and depends on the protocol that is being implemented.
-For example, joint-outputs are at the core of technologies like the Lightning network on Bitcoin.
+For example, joint-outputs are at the core of technologies like the Lightning Network on Bitcoin.

 We can achieve trustless protocols like the Lightning network if we don't depend on the other party's willingness to cooperate.